Best practices: Cluster policies

 Solution

-Pairing cluster policies with an internal approval process will enable control over resources while also providing access to large compute resources when necessary.
+Pairing compute policies with an internal approval process will enable control over resources while also providing access to large compute resources when necessary.

 Policies sizing process